riemeri/AWS-Music-Uploader/README.md

 # AWS-Music-Uploader

 This application is part of a of a project to make a private online music streaming platform, for educational purposes.
+The entire platform will be hosted with Amazon Web Services.
 This is the music uploader component of the platform.

 ## Installation
 Navigate to the directory where you wish to install the app using a CLI.